junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 FALSE.
 If there is a circular pan @ 100% height, it will get all downmixed into HSL & HSR, transforming a circular movement into a LR movement.
 The only way to avoid this is to pan at partial height so you get some height depth.
 Ironically, it will sound OK on 2D 5.1 & 7.1 systems.

 ### Channels are always at ear-level and objects can only be at the top
 FALSE.
-Atmos CE Base is 7.1.2, 2 side height.
+Atmos Masters Base is 7.1.2, 2 side height.
 Objects can also be at ELL.

 ### It doesn't matter how many spatial coding elements a Home soundtrack uses
 FALSE.
 If it is set to 12 (lowest), then the soundtrack will be limited to 7.1.4 occupancy on busy scenes due to hitting the element limit.
 Hence I recommend setting it to 16 (highest), to preserve the maximum amount of objects, and hence 9.1.6 occupancy in the worst-case.
 This is more of a problem for THD Atmos on BDs where the default is 12-14, rather than DDP Atmos where the default is 16.